NotAShelf/rns/README.md

 # RNS

-A library for writing Neovim configurations in systems programming languages (C, Zig, or Rust).
+A library for writing Neovim configurations in systems programming languages ([C](#c), [Zig](#zig), or with Rust).
 RNS provides a consistent C-compatible FFI layer that lets you craft your Neovim setup using compiled languages instead of Lua. _Highly_ experimental, almost fully untested.
-If you look at this and go "wow what a great idea, I will start using this project right this instance!"
+If you look at this and go "_wow what a great idea, I will start using this project right this instance!_"
 I have unfortunate news for your friends and family and it involves you being sent to a mental hospital.

 Greatly inspired by the awesome [CatNvim](https://github.com/rewhile/CatNvim), redesigned as a more generic and extensible